Murray-Bridge-Bunyips/BunyipsFTC/TeamCode/BunyipsLib/src/main/java/org/murraybridgebunyips/bunyipslib/example/README.md

 # Ecosystem

 The BunyipsOpMode ecosystem is a collection of classes and objects that are used to make writing OpModes easier.
-The ecosystem is split into two parts: the `common` package and the `robot` package.
+The ecosystem is split into two parts: the `BunyipsLib` (previously `common`) package and the `robot` package.
-Each robot has its own `robot` package, and the `common` package is shared between all robots.
+Each robot has its own `robot` package, and the `BunyipsLib` package is shared between all robots.
-The `common` package contains classes and objects that are repeated between robots, such as the BunyipsOpMode itself, and other useful components and wrappers.
+BunyipsLib is the current library that is used to write OpModes, and is a collection of classes and objects that are used to make writing OpModes easier, with built in error handling, RoadRunner, vision, and more.

 View the BYOEcosystem.png image in this directory to view what methods are available to use in a BunyipsOpMode.